karthiktsaliki/recommendations/README.md

 2. Actually I am not getting that high magnitude in similarity it will be really accurate if we have more data and we should be even consider some map reduce techniques in transforming data.

 3. We can give recommendations of courses to users.
 In what ways they are similar.
-If a new user comes in what courses should I recommend this can all taken into future enhancements.
+If a new user comes in what courses should I recommend this can all be taken into future enhancements.
 I would like to collect demographics of users to provide some insights ,   some more information(content) on courses and more information on authors.

 ### Future enhancements